develeap/efk-stack/README.md

  5. ECK — Elastic Cloud for Kubernetes (Operator)
  6. Built-in imported data-view & dashboards (details on the following [article](https://medium.com/develeap/auto-load-objects-to-kibana-elasticsearch-stack-2nd-edition-d5a4fe75bd40))

-More details on the following [article](https://medium.com/@giladneiger/eck-stack-efk-one-click-installation-e5cabe430b5c)
+You can find more general details about the project on the following [article](https://medium.com/@giladneiger/eck-stack-efk-one-click-installation-e5cabe430b5c)

 #
 ## Requirements: